How to Get Cast on ‘Saturday Night Live’

 Who is the casting director for “Saturday Night Live”?

-Over the course of nearly five decades, “SNL” has seen many people involved in its casting.
+Over the course of its nearly five decades, “SNL” has seen many people involved in its casting.
 Perhaps nobody has been more integral than Marci Klein, who started at the show in 1988 as an assistant; she went on to become head of the talent department and a producer, working on “SNL” until 2013.

-Klein’s longtime assistant Lindsay Shookus subsequently took the reins of the talent department, with Brittney Bhayana serving as the show’s background casting manager.
+Klein’s longtime assistant, Lindsay Shookus, subsequently took the reins of the talent department, with Brittney Bhayana serving as the show’s background casting manager.
 “We like to think about what we need,” Shookus told Leo.
 “But the true basis of it is: If someone makes you belly laugh in an audition, that’s a good sign.
 We don’t overthink; I don’t think Lorne overthinks either.
-I think he just has a gut for it, and he surrounds himself with people who he trusts to also weigh in, and I think that’s enough.
+I think he just has a gut for it, and he surrounds himself with people who he trusts also to weigh in, and I think that’s enough.
 We do have a sense about it.”

-When it comes to social media, Shookus still prefers the old-fashioned way of finding new talent.
+When it comes to social media, Shookus said she still preferred the old-fashioned way of finding new talent.
 “If I randomly see someone who I think is funny on Instagram, I might come into my office and be like, ‘Look into this person; what’s their deal?’
 But I’m not just sitting on Instagram trying to find the next ‘SNL’ cast member,” she explained.
 “There are still comedy schools: Groundlings, Second City, UCB.
 There are still comedy schools that we trust, and they’ve trained people really well.”

 However, as Deadline reported, Shookus left her position at “SNL” ahead of Season 48, after 20 years on the team, leaving Bhayana as her successor.